Continuing Education Activity

 - The lesion is at the angular gyrus and is the mildest form of aphasia.
 Patients have difficulties with word finding.

 For the evaluation of aphasia, three parts of language assessments are used to distinguish the different types of aphasia syndromes.
 This includes fluency of speech, comprehension, and repetition.
-Fluency of speech entails typical speech rate, intact syntactic ability, and effortless speech output.
+Fluency of speech entails a typical speech rate, intact syntactic ability, and effortless speech output.
 Comprehension is the patient's ability to understand written and spoken words.
 Finally, repetition is the patient's ability to repeat written or spoken words.

 Fluent Aphasia Syndromes